 2. Sammy the Plush dog - Learn how to construct a "Sammy house" for Sammy, the plush toy dog (included) to live in.
 Sammy's house incorporates common household items talked about in the "Soothing Sammy" book.
 These items help children calm down when they are upset.
 This house helps children and families implement the calming strategies learned in the Sammy book. .

-3. The parent guide discusses a variety of ways which your family can incorporate Sammy's lessons into your everyday life, including:
+3. The activity guide discusses a variety of ways which you can incorporate Sammy's lessons into your everyday life, including:

 - Sharing space and items with other children.